Neeraj-Raja/Webapp/README.md

 ## Dependencies to be installed

 - npm i
-- start app by npm starnm,nt
+- start app by npm starnm,ntxx

 <h4>Important Commands to run the server and test</h4>sa